 - 10 – Budget Tips for Travelling in

 - Backpacking Norway alone is easy and safe!
 There are so many things to do in Norway!
 Do your research, make your decisions (because you will not be able to see everything you would like) and organise the logistics well in advance so you can enjoy your trip once you hit the road.

 Backpacking Norway alone as a woman is the best way to explore the country for several reasons.
 Probably the most important reason is that Norway is one of the safest countries for solo travel in the world.
 The second is its unique, one-of-a-kind nature that offers magnificent vistas and clean environment.

-For me, the peaceful and slow lifestyle of the Norwegian people is an even more important reason to solo travel here.
-It allows you to feel safe but also gives you an opportunity to hear your inner voice, to discover new possibilities and to find peace within yourself.
+Norway is one of the best solo travel destinations, because of its peaceful and slow lifestyle and the calm and respectful nature of the Norwegian people.
+This allows you to feel safe but also gives you an opportunity to hear your inner voice, to discover new possibilities and to find peace within yourself.
 It is like a pilgrimage during which you are rejoining your true self.

 In Norway, you will need a waterproof and windproof jacket.
 Buy one of acceptable quality and bring some layers along – long sleeve tees and polar suit shirt.

-According to Marco Polo Guides, there are four popular tours in Norway.
-My solo trip was based on the tour 3 option.
-For your solo backpacking Norway trip you can choose the area you want to visit and then narrow it down to fit your availability of time and money.
+According to Marco Polo Guides, (the guide I used to plan and organise my trip), there are four popular tour itineraries in Norway.
+My solo trip was based on the itinerary no.3 listed in the guide.
+For your solo trip to Norway trip, you can choose the area you want to visit and then narrow it down to fit your availability of time and money.

-Tour 1 is relatively short and is focused on the area around Oslo.
-It is one of the cheapest options for Norway travel.
-Its itinerary is:
+This itinerary is relatively short and is focused on thearea around Oslo.
+It is one of the cheapest options to see Norway and includes:

-Tour 2 is a round trip in the wild heartland and takes from 9 to 10 days:
+This round tour around Norway is focusing on the wild heartland and takes from 9 to 10 days: